IRS Form 9465 Installment Agreement Request Instructions

 If your income is below a certain threshold, you can pay the reduced fee of $43.
 Usually, the IRS lets you know if you qualify for the reduced fee, but if you don’t hear anything, you can request the reduced fee using Form 13844 (Application For Reduced User Fee For Installment Agreements).

-Note that if you apply online and set up a direct debit, the fee is only $31—that is more affordable than using this form.
+Note that if you apply online the fee is only $149—that is more affordable than using the form.
 If you need to make changes to an existing payment arrangement, the fee is $89.

 Response Time for Form 9465